Rhapsody/frameworkDemoJava/README.md

 ### API Framework
 Three levels of wrapping will be provided for RestAssured.
-* Minimum level provides a RequestSpecification populated with the base URL of the API under test.
-From there, use standard RestAssured coding to configure other parts of the request and make the request.
+* Minimum level: Use this for maximum customization of request.
+It provides a RequestSpecification populated with the base URL of the
+API under test, but otherwise requires standard RestAssured patterns.
+Use standard RestAssured coding to configure other parts of the request and make the request.

 Example